 Young people have told us that they felt good about moving into a Foyer, but that they didn’t know what to expect after their time there.
 At the end of a Foyer placement, you are aiming to be moving on independently, often into a room in a shared house.
 Many young people move on to another Step by Step placement to continue their learning while others (about 1/3) find that they are able to move in with family or even return home after a stay in a Foyer.

-We run Foyer projects in Aldershot, Basingstoke, Havant and Shaftesbury.
+We run Foyer projects in Aldershot, Basingstoke and Havant.

 These are flats where you will live more independently alongside other young people.
 Each flat has a number of single rooms, with a shared kitchen and living area.
 Just like staying in a room in a Foyer, you will receive support from a STEP Worker during your stay.
 The STEP Worker will help you identify your skills and aspirations, and help you draw up a plan to move into work, education or independent living.